nathanMcL/nathanMcL.github.io/ReadMe.md

 (05/06/2025.1415) Accessibility `ANDI`.
 Note...<br>
 I am working through `Content Structures`, still learning.
-`ANDI` is a Developer's type of tool, used for inspecting wepages.<br>
+`ANDI` is a developer's type of tool used to inspect web pages.<br>
 I do not want to change my `CSP` (Content Security Policy) because that would open up this website for possible `blob` attacks.
 `ANDI` would be used within a *Not Live* environment on a company's mirrored production website. <br>